Persistent Lyme Disease Mechanisms

 For symptom patterns, see Persistent Lyme Disease Symptoms.

-For research definitions, see Post-Treatment Lyme Disease Syndrome (PTLDS).
+For research definitions, see PTLDS.

 For diagnostic interpretation, see Testing & Diagnosis.